Waseem0163/stock-price-detector/README.md

 # Stock-Price-Detector
-A simple site to show stock price live using HTML CSS and JavaScript
+A simple demo site to show stock price live using HTML CSS and JavaScript